EverMCServer/vscode-BetonQuest/README.md

 Please report your issues on https://github.com/EverMCServer/vscode-BetonQuest/issues

-- Translation selection is reverted when switching between conversation editors.
 - Zoom-in and out is limited to certain degrees.
 - Lines in Yaml files are re-ordered while editing.
 - Original comments in Yaml files are erased while editing.